-Maralik is located in Shirak region on the western slope of Aragats Mountain and Shirak valley at a height of 1,720 meters above sea level.
-It is at a 24 km road distance of the administrative center Gyumri.
-The capital Yerevan is 98 km southeast of Maralik.
-It has a humid continental climate with mild and cool summers and extremely cold, snowy winters.
+Maralik is located in Shirak region on the western slope of Aragats Mountain at a height of 1,720 meters above sea level.
+It is 24 km from the administrative centre Gyumri and 98 km from the capital Yerevan.
+It has a humid continental climate with mild and cool summers and very cold, snowy winters.

-The city was named after Maralik Mountain; it means little deer.
-According to legend, every year on the feast of Saint Stephen, a mountain deer was approaching the Saint Stephen Monastery of the town to be sacrificed.
-The villagers caught the deer and sacrificed it in honor of Saint Stephen.
-Once a hunter killed the deer with his rifle.
-Since then, the locals never have seen deer in the area.
+The city was named after Maralik Mountain and means ‘little deer’.
+According to the legend, every year on the feast of Saint Stephen, a mountain deer approached the Monastery of the town to be sacrificed.
+The villagers caught the deer and sacrificed it in honour of Saint Stephen.
+However, once a hunter killed the deer approaching the monastery with a rifle, and since then the deer disappeared from the area.

-Maralik has been part of the Shirak canton of the ancient Ayrarat province of Great Armenia.
-The area of the city was ruled by the Kamsarakan Armenian noble family during the reign of the Arsacid dynasty (52-428 AD) and later under Sasanid Persia (428-651).
+Historically Maralik was part of the Shirak canton of the Ayrarat province of Great Armenia.
+The province was ruled by the Kamsarakan Armenian noble family during the reign of the Arsacid dynasty (52-428 AD) and later under Sassanid Persia (428-651).

-The city was granted to the Bagratunyats dynasty, who ruled Armenia from 885 to 1045.
-According to inscriptions found among the remains of medieval Armenian churches and khachkars of the 9th and 11th centuries; many religious and educational complexes were built in the area under the rule of the Bagratunyats Kingdom.
-So it means that present area of Maralik was an ancient residence; which proves many historical samples such as khachkars that date back to the 11th and 12th century.
+Later the territory was granted to the Bagratunyats dynasty, who ruled Armenia from 885 to 1045.
+According to inscriptions found among the remains of medieval Armenian churches and khachkars of the 9th and 11th centuries, many religious and educational complexes were built here during the reign of the Bagratids.

-The Saints Paul and Peter Church, and the Church of Saint Stephen the Protomartyr (both well-preserved from the 19th century) are also situated in the town.
-The medieval chapel of Ghushi is located 4.5 km southeast of the city.
+The Saints Paul and Peter Church (Poghos-Petros) and the Church of Saint Stephen (both well-preserved from the 19th century) are situated in the town.
+The medieval chapel of Ghushi is located 4.5 km southeast of the town.